Top 15 Colorful Hummingbird Flowers to Grow

-Hummingbird-friendly flowers have three things in common.
-Their flowers are tube-shaped and brightly colored, they’re scentless, and they grow where it’s easy for hummingbirds to hover and sip.
-Check out the top 10 colorful flowers that hummingbirds love.
+Hummingbird flowers have three things in common.
+Their blooms are tube-shaped, brightly colored, and they grow where it’s easy for hummingbirds to hover and sip.
+If you want to attract more of these beautiful birds, plant these flowers that hummingbirds like in your yard or garden.

 Courtesy Laurie Dirkx